spoiledcat/git-for-unity/docs/readme.md

-# GitHub for Unity Documentation
+# Git for Unity Documentation

-This is the [GitHub for Unity](https://github.com/github-for-unity/Unity) development documentation.
+This is the [Git for Unity](https://github.com/Unity-Technologies/Git-for-Unity) development documentation.

 ## Contributing